gosang/gosang.github.io/content/posts/publish-research-papers-or-formal-blogs-with-visual-studio-code-and-latex.md

 ### 4. Configure LaTeX-Workshop

-Open the settings in VS Code by clicking on the gear icon (⚙) in the bottom left corner and selecting "Settings."
+- Open the settings in VS Code by clicking on the gear icon `(⚙)` in the bottom left corner and selecting `Settings`.
-Search for "LaTeX Workshop" and configure your preferences, such as the TeX distribution (e.g., TeX Live) and default compiler (usually pdflatex).
+- Search for `LaTeX Workshop` and configure your preferences, such as the TeX distribution (e.g., TeX Live) and default compiler (usually pdflatex).
-Ensure the "TeX Path" points to your TeX Live installation directory.
+- Ensure the `TeX Path` points to your TeX Live installation directory.

 ### 5. Build and Preview

-Open your .tex file in VS Code.
+- Open your `.tex` file in VS Code.
-In the bottom toolbar, find the LaTeX Workshop commands and click on the green triangle icon labeled "Build LaTeX Project."
+- In the bottom toolbar, find the LaTeX Workshop commands and click on the green triangle icon labeled `Build LaTeX Project`.
-LaTeX Workshop will compile your document and generate a PDF.
+- LaTeX Workshop will compile your document and generate a PDF.
 The PDF preview will open in a new tab in VS Code.

 ### 6. Customization (Optional)